Meditation for March 11th

 Leaving It Behind for Happiness

 We can’t always be happy.
 Life can be a battle sometimes, but when we get through the tough times and find ourselves enjoying a little sunshine after the rain, we feel happy.
 Why can’t we feel happy more often?
-We suffer from depression and anxiety so happiness is just farther out of reach for us than other people.
-What if there were things that we could change or just give up for more happiness?
+If we suffer from depression and anxiety, happiness is just farther out of reach for us than for other people.
+What if there were things you could change or give up for more happiness?
 There is, traveller, there is.

 Environmental stressors:

-These are the things around us at our home, work, our car and anywhere else we spend time that cause us stress.
+These are things around us at home, at work, in our car, and anywhere else we spend time that cause us stress.
 First off, make your bedroom a sanctuary.
-Get as many pillows as you possibly can.
-Only use candlelight, for electric lighting is sending negative vibes into your skin and then into your blood carrying them into your brain.
+Get as many pillows as you possibly can; always use candlelight, for electric lighting sends negative vibes into your skin and into your blood, carrying them into your brain.
 Learn the art of Feng Shui, the art of keeping everything in the right order or fucking madness, man!
-If there is just one little thing out of place, you are running the risk of total meltdown.
-Keep your eye on wrinkles in your sheets, a corner of your yoga mat sticking up, a drawer slightly ajar or any other kind of joy interrupter and fix it.
+If there is just one little thing out of place, you risk a total meltdown.
+Keep your eye on wrinkles in your sheets, a corner of your yoga mat sticking up, a drawer slightly ajar, or any other kind of joy interrupter, and fix it.

+Your environment isn’t just where you live and work.
 Bring a dinner centerpiece of seasonal flowers and plants accented with crystals and candles to every restaurant you go to.
-Don’t hesitate to move furniture around to fit your needs, you’re doing this for you and you deserve it!
+Don’t hesitate to move furniture around to fit your needs; you’re doing this for you, and you deserve it!
+Don’t let servers tell you that you can’t have two or three tables and seven chairs for your lunch of one.

 Sleep:

-One of the reasons the Buddhas were all so spiritual was because they slept twenty hours a day.
+One reason the Buddhas were so spiritual was that they slept 20 hours a day.
 The less time you are awake dealing with life’s stresses, the more chances you have to be content.
-I would recommend sleep medication for those of you that get nine or less hours of sleep a night to make sure you get the dream time you need.
+I would recommend sleep medication for those of you who get nine or fewer hours of sleep a night to make sure you get the dream time you need.

 Dreams are very important.
 They are the subconscious singing to our conscience.
-Write down those dreams and if you interpret them right, you can cut what your subconscious wants out of your life and start adding things it does.
+Write down those dreams and interpret them correctly.
+You can cut out what your unconscious wants from what you want and start adding in what it does.

 Eating:

-One of the reasons a lot of us are so sad is because we eat too much, then we are sad because we are fat so we eat more to drown our sorrow.
-The biggest reason for this is because of body image.
+One of the reasons a lot of us are so sad is that we eat too much, then we are sad because we are fat, so we eat more to drown our sorrow.
+The big reason for this is body image.
 We live in a culture of more, more, more, but look less, less, less.
 We see commercials of skinny white people enjoying KFC, but not reaping the consequences of eating extremely oily fried foods.
-Remember the fat happy Buddha?
-He ate whatever he wanted whenever he wanted and when he wasn’t slopping mush into his fat drool and food soaked mouth, he was laughing because he was so full and happy.
+Remember the fat, happy Buddha?
+He ate whatever he wanted whenever he wanted, and when he wasn’t slopping mush, food-soaked drool, and food-soaked mouth, he was laughing because he was so full and happy.
 Eat!
-Eat till you want to puke and then puke so you have even more room and eat more!
+Eat till all you want to do is puke, then eat some more, puke, so you have even more room, and eat more!
 Laugh!

 Social stressors:

 People are the biggest stressors of all.
 They want things from you.
-They want answers to hard questions like where you want to eat tonight and if you want to get gas on the way to the place or on the way back and if you want to drive over to that one station to save .03 cents?
+They want answers to hard questions like where you want to eat, whether to turn on a light, whether to get gas on the way to the place or on the way back, and if you want to drive over to that one station to save .001 cents?
 Whew!
-That is a lot of stress!
-Why don’t people just make up what they want to do inside their own heads and then leave talking to the more interesting things like talking about us.
+That is a lot of shit.
+Why don’t they make up what they want to do in their own heads and then leave talking to the more interesting things, like talking about us?

 The best thing to do is cut a lot of people out of your life.
 They are just getting you down.
-Save the political, sports, religious conversations and arguments for Facebook and stop having coffee with people you could make your blood pressure rise.
-If you have a job that puts you in front of people then it’s time to look for something you can hide behind a wall because people just want stuff all the time.
-I work in a grocery store and all people want to do is come in looking for stuff and if they don’t find it, they ask me for stuff, then if they find it they come up to me who then gets asked if they can buy the stuff and I have to let them buy it from me because I have the machine and the job to use it.
-I have to do this hundreds of times a day.
-I am extremely spiritual so I can handle that kind of stress, but to the novice human, this is possible suicide worthy.
+Almost everyone is toxic.
+Save the political, sports, and religious conversations and arguments for Facebook, and stop having coffee with people whose company could make your blood pressure rise.
+If you have a job that puts you in front of people, then it’s time to look for something you can hide behind a wall, because people want stuff all the time.
+When I worked in a grocery store and all people want to do is come in looking for stuff and if they don’t find it, they’d ask me for stuff, then if they find it they’d come up to me who then would get asked if they can buy the stuff and I have to let them buy it from me because I have the machine and the job to use it.
+I used to have to do this hundreds of times a day.
+I am extremely spiritual so that I can handle that kind of stress, but the point is to help the people who can’t handle people asking them for stuff, and possibly making them suicidal.

 Prayer